Dimers on Riemann surfaces I: Temperleyan forests: Background and setup

 \subsection{Riemann surfaces and embedding}

-In this article, we work with a 2-dimensional orientable connected Riemann surface $M$ equipped with a Riemannian metric $d_M$ satisfying the following properties. \begin{itemize} \item $M$ is of finite topological type, meaning that the fundamental group $\pi_1(M)$ is finitely generated.
+In this article, we work with a {Riemann surface $M$ (a connected, one dimensional complex manifold)} satisfying the following properties. \begin{itemize} \item $M$ is of finite topological type, meaning that the fundamental group $\pi_1(M)$ is finitely generated.
 In other words, we assume that the surface has finitely many ``handles'' and ``holes''. \item $M$ can be compactified by specifying a \textbf{boundary} $\partial M$.
 We denote by $\overline M$ the compactified Riemann surface with the boundary.
 More precisely, every point is either in the interior and hence has a local chart homeomorphic to $\C$ or is on the boundary and has a local chart homeomorphic to the closed upper half plane $\bar \H$.
 Also there are finitely many such charts which cover the boundary.
 Note that this condition implies that $M$ has no punctures.
 (However for future reference, we note here that we will later introduce punctures on $M$ which will align with the removed vertices of Temperleyan graphs.
-The resulting punctured manifold will be denoted by $M'$.)
+The resulting punctured manifold will be denoted by $M'$.) \end{itemize}

-\item The metric in $M$ extends continuously to $\partial M$.
-In other words, recall that the metric inside $M$ can be represented locally in isothermal coordinates as $e^{\rho}|dz|^2$ for a smooth function $\rho$ and we assume that $\rho$ extends continuously to $\partial M$.